seif-allaya/Zsh-recall/README.markdown

 ## Uninstalling Oh My Zsh

-If you want to uninstall, just run `uninstall_oh_my_zsh` from the command-line.
+If you want to uninstall, just run `uninstall_zsh-recall` from the command-line.
 It will remove itself and revert your previous `bash` or `zsh` configuration.

 ## Contributor ?